demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

     ##### Required Application Permissions:
       1. User.Read.All
       2. Group.ReadWrite.All
-      3. Calls.Initiate.All
+      3. OnlineMeetings.ReadWrite.All
-      4. Calls.InitiateGroupCall.All
+      4. ChannelMember.ReadWrite.All
-      5. OnlineMeetings.ReadWrite.All
+      5. Channel.Create
-      6. ChannelMember.ReadWrite.All

     ##### Required Delegated Permissions:
       1. ChannelMessage.Send
       2. Chat.ReadWrite
       3. ChatMessage.Send
       4. Group.ReadWrite.All
+      5. Channel.Create
-      5. ChannelSettings.ReadWrite.All
+      6. ChannelSettings.ReadWrite.All
+      7. ChatMember.ReadWrite
+      8. Chat.ReadWrite
 5. Verify that all permissions were added, and click **Grant admin consent for Demisto**.
 6. When prompted to verify granting permissions, click **Yes**, and verify that permissions were successfully added.
 7. Click **Expose an API and add Application ID URI (id only)